sigstore/sigstore-rs/README.md

 A crate to interact with [sigstore](https://sigstore.dev/).

-This is crate is under active development and is not will not be considered stable until the 1.0 release.
+This crate is under active development and will not be considered stable until the 1.0 release.

 ## Features